-For information with regards to certain potential tax contingencies, see note 13 "Guarantees and Contingencies" to our Consolidated Financial Statements.
+For information with regards to certain potential tax contingencies, see note 14 "Guarantees and Contingencies" to our Consolidated Financial Statements.
+Please also see Part I, Item 1A "Risk Factors" elsewhere in this Annual Report on Form 10-K.

 Use of Non-GAAP Financial Measures